 - Apply for an Inner Line Permit online (Indians)

-Once you’ve received your permit, be sure to print out several copies, depending on how long you’ll be in Arunachal.
+Once you’ve received your permit for Arunachal Pradesh, be sure to print out several copies, depending on how long you’ll be in Arunachal.
 You’ll need to provide them at checkpoints on the road and when checking in at hotels.

 Note: In the past, it has been difficult for solo travelers to get permits to travel in Arunachal Pradesh.
 These days, it’s possible, but solo travelers are only allowed to travel the tourist routes that include Tawang and Ziro.

-All of the following information is based on our own experience.
+The following Arunachal Pradesh itinerary is based on our own experience.
 Note that all accommodation tips given are for places that accept foreign travelers — Indians often have more options regarding budget accommodation in Arunachal Pradesh.
+If you want to know our exact route, check out the map above.

-A Tibetan town amidst the Himalayas, Tawang is one of the most popular destinations in Arunachal.
+A Monpa town amidst the Himalayas with a notable Tibetan feel, Tawang is one of the most popular destinations on any Arunachal Pradesh trip.
 Its hills are dotted with more gompas (Buddhist monasteries) than you can count, and at almost 2,700 meters, its steep hills really pack a punch!
 If you’re in search of beautiful vistas and a bit of Buddhist culture, Tawang is the place for you.

 How to get to Tawang